Getting Around in Bangkok

 All taxis are fitted with a meter which charges per kilometre.
 Expats should be warned that some drivers may refuse to use the meter.
 If this happens, the best response is to promptly exit the taxi and find another one.

 It is important to remember that most taxi drivers have very limited English skills.
-Expats living in Bangkok will quickly learn that it is best to have the street name and soi (street) number of their destination written down, otherwise they may experience an unsolicited tour of the city.
+Expats living in Bangkok will quickly learn that it is best to have the soi (street) name and number of their destination written down, otherwise they may experience an unsolicited tour of the city.

 With regards to safety, a new arrival’s first taxi ride may seem closer to a near death experience than a method of getting from point A to point B. However, the madness that usually makes up a journey in Bangkok quickly becomes a normalised part of day-to-day life.